Dimension of the repeller for a piecewise expanding affine map: Introduction and Statements

 We call the system $F\colon I\times\R^k\mapsto I\times\R^k$ \textit{essentially non-diagonal} if $d=k=1$ and the matrices $\{DF_i\}_{i=1}^M$ are not simultaneously diagonalisable along the dynamics.
 More precisely, there exists finite length words $\iv,\jv$ and $\hbar$ such that \begin{enumerate} \item $\iv\neq\jv$ and $\iv\hbar\jv$ is admissible, \item the functions $f_{\iv}$ and $f_{\jv}$ have fixed points, and

 \end{enumerate} We note that since that $f_i$ and $g_i$ are linear function, thus, the place of evaluation is redundant.
 In particular, \eqref{eq:essnondiag} implies that the eigenspaces corresponding to the eigenvalues $\lambda_\iv$ and $\lambda_\jv$ are different and there exists a path $\hbar$ connecting $\iv$ and $\jv$ so that the eigenspaces are not mapped into each other by the matrix $DF_{\hbar}$.
+Let us note that $DF_i$ is always a lower-triangular $2\times2$ matrix, but we say that we are in the triangular case when we want to emphasize that $DF_i$ is not diagonal.

 \begin{theorem}[Triangular, non-Markov] Assume that $d=k=1$ and $F$ is essentially non-diagonal and $f$ is a topologically transitive, piecewise linear expanding map.
 If $\gamma_i>\lambda_i$ for every $i=1,\ldots, M$ then